Job Description - Manager, Compensation Description View created on 10/09/2015

 Effectively using organizational and planning skills with attention to detail and follow through.

 Demonstrated proficiency using standard office software applications.

-Two years work experience in higher education compensation and one year generalist and supervisory work experience.
+Two years work experience in higher education compensation including one year supervisory work experience.

 ACC Administrative Rules, board policies, Human Resources Employee Handbook, Employment and Compensation Information Guide.
-Datatel software skills.
-Certified Compensation Professional (CCP), and/or Senior Professional in Human Resources Management (SPHR).
+HRIS software skills.

 Supervise safe operation of unit.
 Facilitate safety inspections.
 Take reasonable and prudent actions to eliminate identified hazards.
 Ensure employees receive appropriate safety training and foster a workplace safety culture.